Sujaydas/DataAnalysisusingPython/Final Exam/Readme.md

 ## Data Set - 2
 ================
 This data is the collection of data about the managers for all clubs in english premier league from 1990 - Current.
-This data can be foudn in repository at [Managers Data] (https://github.com/Sujaydas/DataAnalysisusingPython/blob/master/Final%20Exam/Input/Analysis_2/Manager/EPL_Managers.csv).
+This data can be found in repository at [Managers Data] (https://github.com/Sujaydas/DataAnalysisusingPython/blob/master/Final%20Exam/Input/Analysis_2/Manager/EPL_Managers.csv).
 Snippet of the Managers data set is shown below.
 Information in Mangers data set are name of the manager, Team the manager has managed, from which year to which year, number of days he handled the team.

 Name             |  Nat.  |  Club     |  From       |  Until      |  Duration (days)  |  Years in Premier League
 -----------------|--------|-----------|-------------|-------------|-------------------|-------------------------